 - Intent and Intended Audience – When buying paid links, it’s difficult for Google to assess who the post is intended for and what is the main intent of purchasing the links.

 - Expecting or Surprised – If you’re a product reviewer, it’s not hard to get a product to write a review about it.
 But, if you got the product and you want to keep it in order to publish the post, it’s equal to payment for the post.

-If you want to build links according to the best practices, avoid link buying at all costs.
+If you want to build links according to the best practices, avoid link buying and manipulating links at all costs.